The Saudi student profile — what you're working with

 Build in three stages:

-Contribution: Apply your skills.
-Tutor others, compete, volunteer in your area of expertise.
+- Contribution — apply your skills.
+Tutor, compete, volunteer in your area of expertise.

 The Saudi students who get into MIT are the ones who built something real.
 Not the ones who joined every club.